maxmurdoch/flock/src/pages/products/commercial.md

   title: Flock is proud to work with the leading flight schools in the UK
 coverNote:
   bodyText: >-
-    You no longer need to commit to an annual insurance policy in order to get your proof-of-insurance for your PfCO renewal.
+    You no longer need to commit to an annual insurance policy to get your proof-of-insurance for your PfCO renewal.
   image: ../../images/uploads/cover-note.svg
   isShowing: true
   link: